 Need a Setting Out Survey?
 Here’s everything you need to know!

 We’re aware that not all of our customers are fully conscious of how setting out works and how we process correct information.
 This glossary is intended to provide a little more information regarding the required drawings should show and why we need them.

 These are usually produced by the architect or designer and will clearly state the points that need to be set out on site.
 Typically this will be a plan, stripped back of irrelevant information, with co-ordinates (easting & northing) of key junctions, corners etc. Each co-ordinate must be 9 digits (a 6 digit number to 3 decimal places, eg. E:501356.057) as this ensures we can stake out to the nearest millimetre of accuracy.

 A CAD-compatible file is the most helpful to us as we can extract the key data quickly and accurately.
 It also allows us to check dimensions and remove any extraneous data if needed.
 Time spent manually imputing co-ordinates may incur additional hours to your invoice so a fully compatible CAD file will save you money and avoid difficulties.

-Your architect may not have produced a setting out drawing at this stage and may feel no need to, but we highly recommend that one is issued to us.
+Your architect may not have produced a setting out drawing at this stage and may feel no need to, but we highly recommend issuing one to us.
 It eliminates any doubt and allows us to operate under the strict instruction of the designers drawing.
 We cannot make assumptions or re-draw plans as this opens up the possibility of error.